chrisvo3/java-guide/logical/problems/easy-problems.md

 #### Quesiton 1

-All of the trees in the park are flowering trees, so aall dogwoods in the park are flowering trees.
+All of the trees in the park are flowering trees, so all dogwoods in the park are flowering trees.

 #### Quesiton 2